How we work together

 Filter bubbles: users get to see what Facebook found keeps you engaged, not what is more important for the community or event.

 No overview: no topic aggregation, search,...

 You might hear our community using some words that you don't recognize.
-To support newcomers in onboarding we have a glossary here.
-If you see words you don't recognize, feel free to add them to the glossary.
+To support newcomers in onboarding should make a Glossary, If you see words you don't recognize, feel free to open a thread and start off and we will add in the meaning.
 It's hard for us to know which words might not be clear to a newcomer.